angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 Lion's Eye Diamond.
 With a Dark Ritual to cast Doomsday and a Lion's Eye Diamond preceding the Doomsday you're already up to 18 lifeloss.
 Add in a Duress or an extra ritual beforehand and they're dead.
-If you are low on life or need an extra _Storm_, you'll can exchange the Street Wraith with a Ponder at the cost of 1 more {U} mana.
+If you are low on life or need an extra _Storm_, you can exchange the Street Wraith with a Ponder at the cost of 1 more {U} mana.

 > Cantrip in hand - {B}{B}{B} + {U}{U}{U}